Mintzmyer/ToolScripts/GittingBetter/README.md

  This script performs the linux/unix specific work
      of feeding files to the readmeGenerator

-### Plus2.sh
- When software engineer coworkers create a new build for testing or release
-     a script auto-generates a new branch for that build.
-It is checked into Gerrit, where all commits are reviewed before merged on consensus.

- Because all branches are auto-generated, they don't really need to be peer
-     reviewed.
-To learn about the Gerrit command line interface, and to play a small practical joke, I wrote a script to approve any new branches within 3 seconds of being committed.
-We'll see how long it takes people to notice that I'm reviewing new branches faster than humanly realistic
 ### review.sh
  This script is intended to review and commit changes to large projects
      which have multiple git repositories, and a particular feature or fix